How the Malaysian plantation sector performed over the past 8 years

 Chart 3: Sector performance index

-The sector ROE and ROA peaked in 2014 and had since declined.
-The returns in 2020 are about half of those in 2013.
-This is unexpected as the 2020 price of palm oil was significantly higher than that in 2013.
-As can be seen from the chart below, while the returns show cyclical features, they have been declining.
+You should not be surprised as the 2022 price of palm oil was 57 % higher than that in 2013.
+As can be seen from the chart below, the returns show cyclical features.

 Chart 4: Sector return index

-Over the past 8 years, the sector had an average Debt Equity ratio of 0.51.
-Both the Total Debt and Debt Equity ratio increased in 2014/2015.
-But since then, it had remained around the same levels.
+Over the past 10 years, the sector had an average Debt Equity ratio of 0.46.
+While the Total Debt in 2022 was higher than that in 2013, the Debt Equity ratio in 2022 was slightly below that of 2013.

 Chart 5: Sector debt index